joshdurbin/joshdurbin.net/content/posts/2020-2-groovy-concurrency-patterns-jedis.md

 3. If the queue doesn't have anything for the Thread to work on, check if the finished atomic boolean is set to true and if so, exit

 With these modifications and much smaller pool of workers, `10` we're able to insert 100k entries, in 4 seconds: `7.02s user 0.41s system 184% cpu 4.024 total`.

-I find concurrent programming enjoyable in Java (really, Java by proxy by way of Groovy) and Go (for another time) and hope you found this interesting.
-The [javadocs](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/package-summary.html) for java's `java.util.concurrent` package is a nice resource for learning about the various locks, semaphores, data structures with blocking/polling support, etc...

-Cheers